speedrunning/speedrunbot-plusplus/FORMATTING.md

 Formatting is easy.

 If using Python, format with `black -l 80` and imports with `isort`, if using C/C++, format with `clang-format`.
 When in doubt, run `./format.sh`.

 Use snake_case for variables and functions and whatnot.
 Use CAPS for constants in Python and `#define`'s in C/C++.

 If a C/C++ function takes no parameters, write it as `type func(void)` instead of `type func()`.

 Use tabs.
-Even with `black`. `unexpand -t 4 --first-only file.py > file2.py` is your best friend.
+Even with `black`. `unexpand -t 4 --first-only file.py > file2.py` is
+your best friend.

+If you're too lazy to do this stuff, you can just run `./format.sh`, assuming you have `black`, `isort`, and `clang-format` installed.

 Begin a program with a shebang if appropriate and a comment explaining what the program does, for example:

 (`games.c`)